mrz104001/3D-AFM-codes/README.md

 ## Installation instructions:
 1. The codes require installation of MATLAB (MathWorks) 2024b.
 An installation guide can be found at: https://www.mathworks.com/help/install/.
 2. IgorPro is recommended for 3D volume demonstration purpose.
 An installation guide can be found at: https://www.wavemetrics.com/.
 3. MIJI is recommended (not required) for visualizing data.
 An installation guide can be found at: https://www.mathworks.com/matlabcentral/fileexchange/47545-mij-running-imagej-and-fiji-within-matlab.
-If MIJI is not installed, user should comment out any code that uses MIJI for visualization (lines starting sith "MIJ.xxx").
+Lines starting sith "MIJ.xxx" will call MIJI plugin but it is isolated in try catch sentence in MATLAB codes, only giving a reminder in the command window "No MIJ plugin detected, optional plotting skipped."
+It can be ignored if you choose not to install MIJI.
 4. The installation should take less than one hour on a "normal" desktop computer.

 ## General instructions: